andburn/hdt-plugin-victoryshot/README.md

 ## Build

+- Before opening the solution, you need to run the `bootstrap.ps1` powershell script to initialize a project dependency (*git* is required for the script to run).
-- In order to build this plugin you'll will need to add references to:
+- In order to build this plugin you'll will need to add references to *HearthstoneDeckTracker.exe* in multiple projects of the solution.
-  - *HearthstoneDeckTracker.exe*
-  - all of the *Common* plugin's dll's.
   - The yellow triangle icons in visual studio in a projects references tree will indicate what files need to be referenced and where.

 ---